 Study the advertisement.

-You are going to take this tour and now you’d like to get more information.
+You are considering having a holiday near the lake and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.